LDAP/merian/docs/Extensions.md

 Common:

 - `ExtensionResources`: Convenience extension to initialize a `ResourceAllocator`, `MemoryAllocator` and `SamplerPool` using `MemoryAllocatorVMA`.
+- `ExtensionVkCode`: Enable core features and add additional layers and instance or device extensions.
 - `ExtensionVkAccelerationStructure`: Enables extensions to build ray tracing acceleration structures.
 - `ExtensionVkDebugUtils`: Enables Validation Layers and forwards messages to spdlog.
 - `ExtensionVkFloatAtomics`: Enables the atomic float extension if available (`VK_EXT_shader_atomic_float`).